icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

  /var/log/bind/ rw,
  ```

- !!! note
+ !!! note "further details"
      See configurations files in `/etc/apparmo.d` for configuration details

 ## Logrotate configuration
 You should add the lograte configuration for the log files from DHCPD and Bind service by adding the following files